JoJoJet/type-cli/README.md

 # type-cli
-type-cli is a convenient, strongly-typed command-line interface parser.
+`type-cli` is a convenient, strongly-typed command-line interface parser.

 To start, let's create an interface for `grep`.

+## Basics

 ```rust
 use type_cli::CLI;